-Most urinary tract infections (UTIs) affect the bladder and the urethra, which is the tube that drains urine from the bladder to outside the body.
+A urinary tract infection (UTI) is a bacterial infection in the urinary system.
+Most UTIs affect the bladder and the urethra, which is the tube that drains urine from the bladder to outside the body.
+However, it can affect any part of the urinary system, including the kidneys and ureters.

+Men can get UTIs, though they are much more common in women.
 Men with UTIs may have no signs or symptoms of the infection.
-However, when symptoms do occur, they can include:
+However, when symptoms do occur, they

 - pain during urination